-The College is founded on a code of ethics link to code of Ethics that assures the highest level of professionalism.
+The College is founded on a code of ethics that assures the highest level of professionalism.
 A Professional Concerns group offers arbitration and dispute resolution to all our members.
 This, along with local Centre support and collegial encouragement from members across the country provides a strong social and professional support network for all our members.

 Learn and grow.
 Be supported.
 Become a member.

 We live in an information age.
 And nothing speaks to our love of the instrument more than timely, accurate information about events, growth opportunities, resources and accreditations.
 From education to events to employment and networking, you’ll have all the latest information and resources at your fingertips.

 Our world-class magazine, Organ Canada, is the place to go for up-to-the-minute news and reviews of all things organ and choral in Canada.
 Members receive significant discounts on journals, publications and events of partner organizations such as the American Guild of Organists and the Royal College of Organists.
 The College Lending Library offers a selection of music media, professional documents and pamphlets to members.

 Organ Canada is published four times a year.
 In the other eight months, a monthly newsletter, titled Continuo, is e-mailed to all members.
 Launched June 2017, the e-newsletter welcomes member contributions, which should be sent to email@example.com

 Be informed.
 Become a member.